The University City Home Rental Trust: The Trust

-To fulfill its purpose, the UCHRT needed white families with children of age to attend the public school in its houses.
+To fulfill its purpose, the UCHRT needed white families with children of age to attend the public schools in its houses.
 Recruiting suitable tenants was its most persistent problem.
 When working with a commercial real estate firm, the UCHRT found that it tended to send them African American clients.
 It was necessary to use the University City Residential Service, a non-profit office co-founded by the Dreys, to find white applicants.
 But one white couple threatened to sue, charging that the UCHRT discriminated against families without school-age children.
 In 1973, Drey wrote that it was "increasingly hard" to find suitable families and described the trust as "faltering."
-But by 1977, all the houses were rented.
+Still, by 1977, all the houses were rented.

 Lorenz was proven correct about the sort of people who would be willing to rent from the UCHRT.
 In 1970, nine of 22 tenants were junior faculty or other employees of nearby Washington University in St. Louis.
 Five more worked at other universities.
 In interviews, many tenants said they were satisfied with the neighborhood and school and felt they were doing something good for the city.

-In 1979, the UCHRT owned 35 houses, which would turn out to be the maximum.
+In 1979, the UCHRT owned 35 houses, which would turn out to be its apogee.
 The St. Louis Post-Dispatch took notice of its activities.
 Reporter Freivogel said that the UCRS did not tell blacks about UCHRT houses, instead steering them to white neighborhoods, which might be a violation of the Fair Housing Act.
 Some activists denounced the UCHRT's investors as over-reaching, arrogant whites.
 But after interviewing residents of the Pershing neighborhood, Freivogel reported some praise and no complaints from black residents about the trust's role in keeping the area integrated.